chiranthani/job-recruitment-system/README.md

 # job-recruitment-system

 A simple and efficient job recruitment web application built using **Pure PHP, MySQL, HTML, CSS & JavaScript** without any frameworks.
-It allows employers to post jobs and manage applicants, while job seekers can apply for jobs easily.
+This system allows employers to post and manage job listings, track applicants, and manage company profiles, while job seekers can browse and apply for jobs easily.

 ---